Skip to main content

 Branch Management

-• Call your default branch dev (not main or master).
+• Call your default branch dev (not main or master). dev has much more intrinsic meaning to it.

-• Do not ever use git pull.
+• Do not use git pull.

 • Do not open PRs that point to release branches (like prod or staging).
 Do not merge into release branches.